djaodjin/djaodjin-multitier/README.md

 Major Features:

-  - Databases connections: Dynamiclly created based on subdomain or path prefix
+  - Databases connections: Dynamically created based on subdomain or path prefix
   - Templates: Selected based on subdomain or path prefix
   - URL resolvers: Dynamic path prefix (as a hack in i18n module)